realSineWave/Octoscribe/README.md

 Talk about usage

 ## License
-This project is licensed under the [License Name](link-to-license).
+This project is licensed under the [The MIT License](https://opensource.org/license/MIT).

 ## Feedback
 We welcome your feedback!